mikkorautiainen/fasttext-decrapifier/README.md

    3. word vectors in vec-format

 &nbsp;
-You can symbolically link your files located elsewhere to the project root like so:
+You can symbolically link the files to the project root:
 ```
 ln -s /usr/src/fastText/fasttext .
 ln -s /data/cc.fi.300.bin .